 The town of Murphy, North Carolina is constructing 22.3 miles of recreational hiking and mountain biking trails on the 700+ acre Murphy Watershed property off of Piney Knob Hill Road.
-The first phase of the project is nearing completion (Spring 2017) and several trails are now open.
+The first phase of the project is now complete and several trails are open.
 Please note that construction is ongoing so we ask all users to please stay on marked trails.

 All trails are dirt single-track trails and will be built in accordance with International Mountain Bike Association (IMBA) standards.